 3 PowerPoint features that meet the Tech Trifecta (and blow my clients' minds every time)

-I almost didn’t write this blog post because I think I’m about to spoil one of my favorite moments in 1:1 training sessions or group training sessions.
+I almost didn’t write this blog post because I think I’m about to spoil one of my favorite moments in 1:1 sessions or during the Q&A sessions for my program.

-I look forward to this moment before every call and every group training, because after the Big Reveal I’m guaranteed to see their faces light up with pure delight and excitement.
+I look forward to this moment, because after the Big Reveal I’m guaranteed to see their faces light up with pure delight and excitement.

 “How did I not know this existed?”
 They say.